JVitorCarv/mini-projeto-1/README.md

 ```
 .
 ├── notebook.ipynb              # Main notebook with training, evaluation, and visualization
+├── dataset.py                  # Defines dataset for DataLoader, allowing it to be parallelized on MacOS
 ├── models/                     # Trained models (.pt)
 ├── graphs/                     # Saved plots
 ├── requirements.txt            # Dependencies